RaccoonGG/FlaskyIPTV_Player/README.md

 - EPG data is cached in memory; large XMLTV files (30k+ channels) may use up to ~2 GB RAM
 - Cast stream proxy runs on a separate port and serves plain LAN URLs; cast devices never see auth headers directly
 - Multi-View stream proxy (`/api/multiview/stream`) runs one ffmpeg process per unique stream URL, shared across all tiles showing the same channel.
 A background janitor thread cleans up idle streams after 30 seconds.
+- DVR scheduler runs as a background daemon thread, waking every 5 seconds to fire any due jobs.
+Job state persists to `dvr_jobs.json`.
+On startup, any job stuck in `recording` state (ffmpeg died while the app was stopped) is recovered — completed if the file exists and has size, otherwise marked as error.

 ---